tmtsoftware/csw-event-monitor/README.md

 npm run dev
 ```

-This should open the application in a dedicated window.
+This should open the application in a dedicated window where you can select a subsystem and event to subscribe to.
+Once the subwindows for the subscribed events are displayed, you can click the checkboxes for parameter values to display.
+Parameter values are displayed in tables by default.
+Numerical values can also be plotted in a graph or bar chart.

 ## Build the App for Production